-Improve the Psychological Well-Being of Police with Mindfulness
+Moderate the Effects of Routine Stressors on Police with Mindfulness

 By John M. de Castro, Ph.D.

 Policing is a very stressful occupation.
-Stress in police can result from role conflicts between serving the public, enforcing the law, and upholding ethical standards and personal responsibilities as spouse, parent, and friend.
-Stress also results from, threats to health and safety, boredom, responsibility for protecting the lives of others, continual exposure to people in pain or distress, the need to control emotions even when provoked, the presence of a gun, even during off-duty hours, and the fragmented nature of police work, with only rare opportunities to follow cases to conclusion or even to obtain feedback or follow-up information.
+It can result from threats to health and safety, boredom, responsibility for protecting the lives of others, continual exposure to people in pain or distress, the need to control emotions even when provoked, the presence of a gun, even during off-duty hours, and the fragmented nature of police work, with only rare opportunities to follow cases to conclusion or even to obtain feedback or follow-up information.

-So, improve the psychological well-being of police with mindfulness.
+So, moderate the effects of routine stressors on police with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies